r57zone/Numpad-Plus/README.md

 To change the volume, press "Numpad +" or "Numpad -" and "Alt".

+Also, if necessary, you can disable hotkeys temporarily via the context menu in the notification area (tray).

 ## Setup
 Enter the application names and paths in thу configuration file "Config.ini".
 You can also specify startup parameters for applications if necessary.